nishantaMishra/BatteryInformatics/adsorption/system_builder/README.md

 # Known Issues

-Loaded tab still affects the other tabs.
+1. Loaded tab still affects the other tabs.
-But, that's not a bug but a feature because the newly loaded structure is ready to be compared with the previous one.
+But, that can be presented as a feature because the newly loaded structure is ready to be compared with the previous one.

-Currently, there is no way to close tabs.
+2. Currently, there is no way to close tabs.
 Just open a new instance of the program.
 Ctrl+W will be implemented in the future.
+3. `ase_dragdrop_gui.py` could be moved inside the directory.

+# To do
+1. Make colour schemes work.
+Add interactive colour changing.
+2. Support for XDATCAR.
+3. Alignment of structure by clicking the axes.